 Disc Dog

-The Disc Dog, which originated in America in the 1970s, can demonstrate its ability to catch a Frisbee on the fly in a series of exercises that highlight its sporting skills and degree of fellowship with its human companion.
+The Disc Dog, which originated in America in the 1970s, can demonstrate its ability to catch a Frisbee on the fly in a series of exercises highlighting its sporting skills and degree of fellowship with its human companion.

 In some cases, the test will involve a musical background and the creation of authentic choreography.